Saturday November 30, 2019 | 8:00PM (Pre-concert talk at 7:15PM)

 Joanne Lunn, soprano; Krisztina Szabó, mezzo soprano; Thomas Hobbs, tenor; Peter Harvey, baritone; Ivars Taurins, guest music director; Pacific Baroque Orchestra; Paula Kremer, artistic director of VCS; Vancouver Cantata Singers

-After the dramatic success of the PBO’s production of Messiah in 2017, EMV has invited guest director Ivars Taurins, conductor of the Juno award-winning Tafelmusik Chamber Choir to lead an international team of soloists, the PBO and the Vancouver Cantata Singers in a thrilling period instrument performance of this seasonal favourite.
+After the dramatic success of the PBO’s production of Messiah in 2017, EMV has invited guest director Ivars Taurins, conductor of the Juno-nominated Tafelmusik Chamber Choir to lead an international team of soloists, the PBO and the Vancouver Cantata Singers in a thrilling period instrument performance of this seasonal favourite.